2003 invasion of Iraq: War crimes and allegations

-Fedayeen Saddam militia, Republican Guard and Iraqi security forces were reported to have executed Iraqi soldiers who tried to surrender on multiple occasions, as well as threatening the families of those who refused to fight.
+Fedayeen Saddam militia, Republican Guard, and Iraqi security forces were reported to have executed Iraqi soldiers who tried to surrender on multiple occasions, as well as threatening the families of those who refused to fight.
 One such incident was directly observed during the Battle of Debecka Pass.

 Many incidents of Fedayeen fighters using human shields were reported from various towns in Iraq.
 Iraqi Republican Guard units were also reported to be using human shields.
 Some reports indicate that the Fedayeen used ambulances to deliver messages and transport fighters into combat.
 On 31 March, Fedayeen in a Red Crescent-marked ambulance attacked American soldiers outside Nasiriyah, wounding three.
-During the Battle of Basra, British forces of the Black Watch (Royal Highland Regiment) reported that on 28 March, Fedayeen forces opened fire on thousands of civilian refugees fleeing the city.
+During the Battle of Basra, British forces of the Black Watch reported that on 28 March, Fedayeen forces opened fire on thousands of civilian refugees fleeing the city.

-After the ambush of the 507th Maintenance Company during the Battle of Nasiriyah on 23 March, the bodies of several U.S. soldiers who had been killed in the ambush were shown on Iraqi television.
+After the ambush of the 507th Maintenance Company during the Battle of Nasiriyah on 23 March, the bodies of several Americans soldiers who had been killed in the ambush were shown on Iraqi television.
 Some of these soldiers had visible gunshot wounds to the head, leading to speculation that they had been executed.
 Except for Sgt.
 Donald Walters, no evidence has since surfaced to support this scenario and it is generally accepted that the soldiers were killed in action.
 Five live prisoners of war were also interviewed on the air, a violation of the Third Geneva Convention.
 Sergeant Walters was initially reported to have been killed in the ambush after killing several Fedayeen before running out of ammunition.
 However, an eyewitness later reported that he had seen Walters being guarded by several Fedayeen in front of a building.
 Forensics work later found Walters' blood in front of the building and blood spatter suggesting he died from two gunshot wounds to the back at close range.
 This led the Army to conclude that Walters had been executed after being captured, and he was posthumously awarded the Prisoner of War Medal in 2004.
 It was alleged in the authorized biography of Pfc.
-Jessica Lynch that she was raped by her captors after her capture, based on medical reports and the pattern of her injuries, though this is not supported by Ms Lynch.
+Jessica Lynch that she was raped by her captors after her capture, based on medical reports and the pattern of her injuries, though this is not supported by Lynch.
 Mohammed Odeh al-Rehaief, who later helped American forces rescue Lynch, stated that he saw an Iraqi Colonel slap Lynch while she was in her hospital bed.
 The staff at the hospital where Lynch was held later denied both stories, saying that Lynch was well cared for.
-While Lynch suffers from amnesia due to her injuries, Lynch herself has denied any mistreatment while in captivity.
+While Lynch suffers from amnesia due to her injuries, she denied any mistreatment while in captivity.